ciatph/firebase-users-admin/README.md

 The following docker-compose commands build a small `server` image targeted for creating an optimized dockerized Express app running on self-managed production servers.
 The frontend `client` is served in an a static directory using the Express static middleware.

 1. Install and set up the required **client** and **server** environment variables as with the required variables on [**Docker for Localhost Development**](#docker-for-localhost-development).
-   - > **INFO:** This method requires CORS checking dissabled, since the client and server will run on the same port (3001).
+   - > **INFO:** This build method requires CORS checking dissabled, since the client and server will run on the same port (3001).
      > - Disable CORS by setting `ALLOW_CORS=0` in the **.env** file to avoid `Same Origin` errors.
 2. Build the client and server docker services for production deployment.
    - `docker-compose -f docker-compose-app.yml build`